 Approach camera and gear rental houses

-What’s your network?
-It’s the group of industry contacts you amass over time who can vouch for you, hire you, recommend you for jobs.
-Bottom line: they keep you employed.
+Your network is the group of industry contacts you amass over time who can vouch for you, hire you, and recommend you for jobs.
+Bottom line: They keep you employed.

-When you’re just starting out, your network will likely be pretty slim; you build your network through professional jobs and you haven’t really had many yet.
-But the minute you get that first gig, it’s time to start making those connections that will lead to your next job and the one after that and the one after that.
+When you’re just starting out, your network will likely be pretty slim since you build your network through professional jobs and you haven’t really had many yet.
+But the minute you get that first gig, it’s time to start making those connections that will lead to your next job—and the one after that, and the one after that.

 Not convinced this is really how people get hired to work on a movie set?
-One New York City 2nd AD told us that when he needs to hire PAs, the first thing he does is text a group of trusted former co-workers to ask if they know anyone looking for work they’d be willing to vouch for.
-If that first group can’t come up with enough people, they then go out to their trusted circle, and so on and so on until that 2nd AD is swimming in hardworking, trusted PAs.
+One New York City second AD said that when he needs to hire PAs, the first thing he does is text a group of trusted former co-workers to ask if they know anyone looking for work they’d be willing to vouch for.
+If that first group can’t come up with enough people, they then go out to their trusted circle, and so on and so on until that second AD is swimming in hardworking, trusted PAs.

 The further you get in your career, the more invaluable this group of people will be.
 Just look at Emma Tillinger Koskoff, who started as an assistant to Martin Scorsese and now runs his production company.
 Or Nat Sanders, who went to film school with Barry Jenkins before becoming his go-to editor.
 Or Ruth E. Carter, who met Spike Lee while she was working as a backstage dresser in an L.A. theater, and then went on to design costumes for 12 of his films.